rudeboybert/MATH241/Lec23 Spatial Autocorrelation/Spatial_Autocorrelation.md

 House of Representatives
 ========================================================

 Seats are distributed proportionally to population size.
-After the 2010 Census here are the changes:
+After the 2010 Census the changes were:

 ![alt text](apportionment.png)